CAD/CAM dentistry: Digital impressions

 Digital impressions are a means of recording the shape of a patient's dental structures by using scanners.
-In CAD/CAM's infancy, desktop scanners were used which digitised study models or Dental impressions - indirect representations of the patient's dentition.
+In CAD/CAM's infancy, desktop scanners were used which digitized study models or Dental impressions - indirect representations of the patient's dentition.
 These devices are also known as extra oral scanners and can be contact or non-contact.

 Contact scanners use stylus profilometers that are placed against and run along the contours of an object.
 The contact of the stylus against the object is represented digitally as a set of co-ordinates (point cloud), which is analyzed by an onboard mathematical algorithm to build up a 3D image of the object (mesh).

 Non-contact scanners capture the shape of dental structures by using optics, such as light-emitting diodes.
 Light is emitted from the scanner which hits the object and then reflects into an onboard sensor, usually a charge couple device (CCD) or a position sensing detector (PSD).
 These reflections allow the scanner to build up a 3D image of the object as with contact scanners Extraoral non-contact scanners can obtain this information by different means, namely: structured light, laser light and confocal microscopy.
 Contact scanners are more accurate than non-contact scanners but are rarely used anymore because they are slow and their imaging is unnecessarily detailed, ten times what is required for the success of a dental prosthesis.

 Intra-oral scanners are a form of non-contact scanners that have grown in popularity due to their ability to digitize a patient's dentition directly in the mouth, avoiding the need for either a physical impression or a plaster study model, as is the case with extraoral scanners.
 This allows the fabrication of dental prostheses to be a completely digital process from the very first stage.
 Older scanners require a contrast powder to be placed on all the structures which were to be scanned whereas newer products do not require such a step.

 Intra-oral scanners interpret reflected light to produce a 3D image representing the patient's teeth, using systems including: